C2DH/ranketwo/_assignments/social-media-historians/02-historical perspective.en.md

 *This is a simplification of the technological processes involved in uploading and viewing a YouTube video.
 For more detailed information on these processes, check out [this 2016 infographic from _How It Works_](https://www.howitworksdaily.com/wp-content/uploads/2016/04/How-YouTube-works-1024x891.jpg).
 <!-- section -->

 ### 2.b Different views on the beginning of social media | 25 Min
 <!-- section-contents -->
-Read [this concise history on the origins of social media](https://online.maryville.edu/blog/evolution-social-media/), offered as part of an online course for bachelor students of marketing at Maryville University in St. Louis, Missouri (USA), and answer the following questions in your answer form:
+Read [this concise history on the origins of social media](https://online.maryville.edu/blog/evolution-social-media/), offered as part of an online course for bachelor students of marketing at Maryville University in St. Louis, Missouri (USA), and answer the following questions:

 - What was the first form of social media, according to the definition of social media referred to in this article?
 - According to the author, what have been the two major shifts with regard to users/audiences who engage with social media and the devices through which they communicate?